 Studies may make use of the samples and infrastructure brought about by funded clinical trials, to go beyond the primary and secondary endpoints and generate new knowledge around clinical biomarkers.

-Guide costs: up to £100,000 per year for up to five years
+Up to £100,000 per year for up to five years can be requested.

 Projects must have a sound approach and methodology in order to address the questions raised

-Projects must be statistically powered so results are significant and meaningful.
+Projects must be statistically powered so results are significant and meaningful

-The applicants must be appropriately trained and well suited to carry out the planned studies.
+The applicants must be appropriately trained and well suited to carry out the planned studies

-Projects must demonstrate that the funds requested are essential for the work and how these represent value for money.
+Projects must demonstrate that the funds requested are essential for the work and how these represent value for money